XIN-Solutions/xinmods-headstart/README.md

 * `HOT_RELOAD = true`; must be true for this to work.
 * `HOT_RELOAD_PORT`; the port at which websocket server is opened, by default 30303.

+If you don't add the partial in your handlebars, you still get the reloading of the `require`-cache, which means your backend code will automatically reload.